Monday, November 4, 2024

 I've read Churchill's The Second World War twice.
 It is a fantastic read, one that only someone with Churchill's position and perspective could have pulled off.

-I've also recently become aware at how biased The Second World War is, precisely because it's written from Churchhill's position and perspective.
-The Second World War skips or over simplifies events where didn't have Churchill's direct involvement-- Finland, the Germany's invasion of Russia, the inner workings of Germany and Russia,
+I've also become aware of how biased The Second World War is, precisely because it's written from Churchill's position and perspective.
+The Second World War skips or over simplifies events where didn't have Churchill's direct involvement-- Finland, the Germany's invasion of Russia, the inner workings of Germany and Russia, or events that didn't cast Britain in the best light.

 Inferno is much more comprehensive.
 It's also much more gruesome.
 It includes details from those on the front lines.
 It also talks through the politics and economies of Germany and Russian and how the impacted the war.